vlabella/gle-library/README.md

 notes: <optional notes about the figure>
 ```

+6. Regenerate the Makefile.
+See instructions below

-6. Add and commit everything and then submit a pull request.
+7. Add and commit everything and then submit a pull request.

-7. Once the pull request is accepted the new figure will appear on the site.
+8. Once the pull request is accepted the new figure will appear on the site.
 It may take a few days as this has to be done manually by the maintainer.

 ## Contributing Include Files

 Place new include files that others may find useful in the `include` folder.
 Submit a pull request.
 They will appear on the site and in the next release of GLE.

-## Regenerating the Makefile
+## Generating the Makefile

-To regenerate the Makefile run
+The Makefile will need to be regenerated if new figures are added.
+To generate the Makefile run

 ```
 cd scripts